openai/baselines/docs/index.rst

 Contributing
 ------------

-To any interested in making the baselines better, there is still some documentation/improvements that needs to be done.
+To any interested in making the rl baselines better, there is still some improvements that needs to be done: good-to-have features like tensorboard integration or support for continuous actions (ACER) and more documentation on the rl algorithms.

 If you want to contribute, please open an issue first and then propose your pull request on Github at https://github.com/hill-a/stable-baselines.